puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_conditional.markdown

 Values may be any of the following:

-* Any literal value, with the exception of hash literals
+* Any literal value, with the exception of hash literals.
-* A variable
+* A variable.
-* A [function][functions] call that returns a value
+* A [function][functions] call that returns a value.
-* Another selector
+* Another selector.

 Note that you cannot use arbitrary [expressions][] as values.